 Thus for a sequence named “chr_1” in the primary file with an alternative representation in the secondary file you would include a header line (minimally) “>chr_1pri\n” for the sequence in the primary file and a header line (minimally) “>chr_1alt\n” for the sequence in the secondary file.
 Using these tags will help us keep track should we choose to merge files, and maintain a unique sequence naming space.

 (3) Phased assembly: two fastas, with each contig/scaffold having a corresponding contig/scaffold in the other file, and with the expectation that they represent the two haplotypes at that location.
 Combined file size is expected to be approximately the size of the diploid genome.
 This format should be especially useful for fully phased chromosome scale assemblies.

 For this format please use suffix tags “hap1” and “hap2”, in analogy to the naming scheme in (2), where the sequence names in first first file will be appended “hap1” and the sequence names in the second file will be appended with “hap2”.
 Where parental information was used to phase the genomes you are encouraged to submit paternal chromosomes as “hap1” and maternal chromosomes as “hap2”.
 For submissions that do not use parental information it is understood that the partition into “hap1” and “hap2” is arbitrary.

-In addition to these three formats you may also replace fasta format files with fastq files, allowing you to specify base quailities for the assembly.
+In addition to these three formats were also able to replace fasta format files with fastq files, allowing you to specify base qualities for the assembly.

-You may also submit an additional GFA file of your assembly in addition to one or more of the above, allowing us to experimentally evaluate using GFA files.
-If you submit a GFA you are encouraged to use the same naming conventions outlined above if possible.
+Investigators also submitted an additional GFA file of assemblies in addition to one or more of the above, allowing us to experimentally evaluate using GFA files.
+If investigators submitted a GFA they were encouraged to use the same naming conventions outlined above if possible.

-Assembly quality considerations: Please aim to remove trailing Ns, adapter/vector contaminations, and keep Mitochondrial DNA separated.
+Assembly quality considerations: Asked to remove trailing Ns, adapter/vector contaminations, and keep Mitochondrial DNA separated.